gtk-rs/gtk4-rs/book/src/widgets.md

     ╰── GtkButton
 ```

-A GtkButton is part of an inheritance tree with GObject at the top.
 Additionally, the GtkButton implements the interfaces `GtkAccessible` `GtkBuildable`, `GtkConstraintTarget`, `GtkActionable`.

-Now let us compare that with the [gtk-rs docs](https://gtk-rs.org/gtk4-rs/gtk4/index.html).
+Now let us compare that with the corresponding `Button` struct in `gtk-rs`.
-Gtk-rs symbols are already namespaced, so we search for `Button` instead of `GtkButton`.
-The result then tells us which methods and traits it [implements](https://gtk-rs.org/gtk4-rs/gtk4/struct.Button.html#implements).
+The [gtk-rs documentation](https://gtk-rs.org/gtk4-rs/gtk4/struct.Button.html#implements) tells us which methods and traits it implements.
-We find that every base class and interface in the GTK docs has a corresponding trait implemented.
+We find that these traits either have a corresponding base class or interface in the GTK docs.
 Assuming that we want to connect a callback, we are mostly interested in its “button-behavior”.
 And indeed, the trait `ButtonExt` includes the method [`connect_clicked`](https://gtk-rs.org/gtk4-rs/gtk4/trait.ButtonExt.html#tymethod.connect_clicked).